Trekki03/Trekkis-Inventory-Manager/README.md

+### EOL - THIS PLUGIN WILL NO LONGER BE UPDATED!!!
+New Plugin with all Features of Trekki‘s Inventory Manager is: Trekki‘s Essentials

 ### The Plugin:

 The plugin contains inventory management for server administrators.
 The plugin is designed and testes in version 1.12 to 1.16.4

 ### Commands:

-#### /saveinv [Online Player]
+/saveinv [Online Player]

     - Permission: tim.save - default: op

     - Saves the content of the players inventory in a .yml file

-#### /loadinv [saved player] [replace inventory (true/false)]
+/loadinv [saved player] [replace inventory (true/false)]

+Attention, this command uses the MojangAPI.
+If you use it more than 600 times in 10 minutes, your ip can get banned from the MojangAPI.
+This has an impact on all plugins using the Mojang API.
+(No safty feature implemented yet)

-- Permission: tim.load - default: op
+    Permission: tim.load - default: op

     - Loads the inventory data of a saved file.
 You can choose if your inventory gets replaced or the loaded data is shown in a chest like inventory.
 With no arguments you invenory didn't get replaced.

-- Attention, this command uses the MojangAPI.
-If you use it more than 600 times in 10 minutes, your ip can get banned from the MojangAPI.
-This has an impact on all plugins using the Mojang API.
-(No safty feature implemented yet)
-#### /seeinv <Online Player> [interact true/false]
+/seeinv <Online Player> [interact true/false]

-- Permission: tim.see - default: op
+    Permission: tim.see - default: op

-- Let you see and interact with the targets inventory.
+    Let you see and interact with the targets inventory.
 You can choose if items get removed of the targets inventory.
 With no Argument you only see the inventory.

-#### /seeend <Online Player> [interact true/false]
+/seeend <Online Player> [interact true/false]

-- Permission: tim.end - default: op
+    Permission: tim.end - default: op

-- Let you see and interact with the targets enderchest.
+    Let you see and interact with the targets enderchest.
 You can choose if items get removed of the targets enderchest.
 With no Argument you only see the enderchest.

 ### Permissions:

-All permissions have the prefix tim (**T**rekkis **I**nventory **M**anager).
+All permissions have the prefix tim (Trekkis Inventory Manager).
 The All-In permission is tim.*
 You find all the permissions and there default configuration above.